dtinblack/dtinblack.github.io/_posts/2016-01-26-ten-tips-for-blogs.md

 ---

 <p>
-Over the years of writing posts for this blog I have gathered lots of lessons.
+Over the years of writing posts for this blog I have learned lots of lessons.
 The following are the ones that I return to when my posts have lost their way.
 </p>

 <b>1.
 Why do you want to write a blog?</b>

 A large amount of time and energy go into into writing a blog.
 Therefore it is important to be clear about why you are doing it.
 It can range from developing a customer base for your business to establishing yourself as a 'thought leader'.
-Or, as is in my case, having some fun.

 <b>2.
 Who is the target audience?</b>

 You must identify the target audience - the people who are going to want to read your posts.
 What helps me to identify the the target reader is to have a picture in mind of the reader.
 For example, they maybe working in a busy office, mid career, possibly a team leader and thinking about their next job.
 Or it could be the owner of a small SME struggling with innovating new products.
-It is dispiriting than spending hours producing a post that isn't going to be read by anyone!
+After spending lots of hours producing a post it is dispiriting when it is not read!

 <b>3.
 Why would the target audience want to read the blog?</b>